 But still, this notion of forgiveness took our attention.

-But here we came into difficulty – because we realized that if we accepted that our parents were created from the same flawed molds as ourselves, and regardless of the mess they might have made they tried their best to do the right thing – if we forgive them on that basis, then we must by logical extension, forgive everybody!
+But here we came into difficulty – because we realized that if we forgave our parents on that basis, then we must by logical extension, forgive everybody!

 Because regardless of the results of their efforts, almost everybody meant well – didn’t they?

+Forgive everybody?
 All the monsters of history who we love to hate?
-All the mad, sadistic emperors, the deluded dictators, serial killers, rapists, pedophiles.
+The mad, sadistic emperors and deluded dictators.
+The serial killers, rapists, pedophiles?
 Forgive them?

-We talked on, but our conclusion was inescapable.
+We talked on, but our conclusion was logically inescapable.

 For example, take our favorite monster: Hitler.

-Alice Miller, renowned psychologist and authority on child abuse, wrote in an article titled ‘The Nature of Abuse’, so eloquently says of this:
+Alice Miller, renowned psychologist and authority on child abuse, wrote in an article titled ‘The Nature of Abuse’:

 “ … the monster Adolf Hitler, murderer of millions, master of destruction and organized insanity, did not come into the world as a monster.
 He was not sent to earth by the devil, as some people think, nor was he sent by heaven to “bring order” to Germany, to give the country the autobahn and rescue it from its economic crisis, as many others still believe.

 Neither was he born with “destructive drives”, because there are no such things.
 Our biological mission is to preserve life, not to destroy It.
 Human destructiveness is never inborn, and inherited traits are neither good nor evil.
 How they develop depends on one’s character, which is formed In the course of one’s life, and the nature of which depends, in turn, on the experiences one has, above all, in childhood and adolescence, and on the decisions one makes as an adult.